tmcunningham/tmcunningham.github.io/index.md

 ### [Planning for drunks](https://tmcunningham.github.io/planning-for-drunks)

-WORK IN PROGRESS: This project is another agent based model, simulating drunks walking home from the pub.
-The drunks initially do not know which their house is and move randomly, but gradually sober up.
+This project is another agent based model, simulating drunks walking home from the pub.
+The drunks initially do not know which their house is and move randomly, but gradually sober up and move towards home.

 # Other interests